MisterHW/CSI2-SPY-22/readme.md

 ## Changes

+- 2024-03 Rev. 1A release with part numbers and consolidated BOM
-- 2024-02 Rev. A release and initial documentation.
+- 2024-02 Rev. 1A pre-release and initial documentation.